cube-alchemy/cube-alchemy/docs/concepts/hypercube.md

 # Understanding the Hypercube

-A **hypercube** is a powerful data structure for organizing and analyzing data from multiple perspectives.
+A **hypercube** is a powerful abstraction for analyzing data from multiple perspectives.
 Think of a simple cube with three dimensions: length, width, and height.
-A hypercube extends this concept to an unlimited number of dimensions, allowing you to model complex business scenarios.
+A hypercube extends this concept to an arbitrary number of dimensions, allowing you to model complex business scenarios.

 Each axis of the hypercube represents a key **dimension** of your data, such as: